avichalp/ethernaut-ctf/README.md

 3. Finally, since player is now whitelisted, it can call `setMaxBalance` function with its own address (implicit cast to uint256).
 This step will make the wallet contract update the storage of proxy contract at the slot where `admin` is stored.

 ### [Motorbike](https://github.com/avichalp/ethernaut-ctf-motorbike)
+There are two step to break this contract.
+First, initialize the Engine contract.
+The initialize function will set the msg.sender as "upgrader" which will let the player call `upgradeToAndCall`.
+Second, deploy a malicious contract that exposes a function (lets say "kill") that can trigger selfdestruct.
+Then call the `upgradeToAndCall` with the address of the malicious contract and function signature of "kill".

 ### [Double Entry Point](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/det.cljs)
 This level is interestring because in it have to defend vulnerable function insteading for attacking it.
 The 'player' will deploy a Forta's `DetectionBot` contract.
 The `handle_transaction` method of this contract will raise an alert if the `calldata` it recevies has: